504: Secret Agent Super Dragon

 “There’s a famous hotel in Volendam.”
 [Sung.]
 Called the Shady Rest …

 A line from the theme song to the TV sitcom Petticoat Junction, which aired from 1963-1970.
-The hotel in Hooterville, where the show was set, was called the Shady Rest Hotel, run by the Bradley family: Uncle Joe, Kate, and Kate’s three numptious daughters.
+The hotel near Hooterville, where the show was set, was called the Shady Rest Hotel, run by the Bradley family: Uncle Joe, Kate, and Kate’s three numptious daughters.
 Sample lyrics: “There's a little hotel called the Shady Rest at the junction/Petticoat Junction/It is run by Kate, come and be her guest at the junction/Petticoat Junction …”

 “Christine was pretty well known at Lamas’s place, I suppose.”
 Fernando or Lorenzo?!